Cumberland County

 Today, the land on which the prisoner of war camp was located is the Clyde York 4H Center.

-5. There is so much talk about Alvin C. York when it comes to Tennessee and World War I that people forget about Milo Lemert of Cumberland County.
+FOUR: Going back further, there is so much talk about Alvin C. York when it comes to Tennessee and World War I that people forget about Milo Lemert of Cumberland County.

 Lemert was a first sergeant in the U.S. Army who was awarded the Medal of Honor after his death.
 According to U.S. Army records, here is what happened prior to his death: